Black Knight (Dane Whitman)

-Dane Whitman or Black Knight is a fictional character appearing in American comic books published by Marvel Comics.
-The third character to bear the Black Knight name, he was created by writer Roy Thomas and artist John Buscema, and first appeared in The Avengers #47 (Dec.
-1967).
-The original Black Knight's descendant and the supervillain Black Knight's nephew, he inherited a mystical sword that carried a curse and took the Black Knight name to help restore honor, and has been a long time member of the Avengers' various incarnations as well as the Defenders, Ultraforce, Heroes for Hire, and MI-13.
+The Black Knight (Dane Whitman) is a fictional superhero character appearing in American comic books published by Marvel Comics.
+Created by writer Roy Thomas and artist John Buscema, the character first appeared in The Avengers #47 (December 1967).
+Dane Whitman is the third character to use the codename of Black Knight.
+He is the descendant of the original Black Knight and is the nephew of the supervillain Black Knight.
+He inherited a mystical sword which carried a curse and took the Black Knight mantle to help restore honor.
+The character has also been a member of the MI-13, Avengers, Defenders, Ultraforce, and Heroes for Hire at various points in his history.